Thpopel/Portfolio/README.md

 **Jargon Listed in this Portfolio:**
 - **Logical errors:** Logical errors are errors that do not cause the program to terminate abnormally, but instead are mistakes in a program's code that cause it to produce an unexpected or incorrect response or calculation.
-- **Pandas LOC method:** The LOC method returns rows from a dataframe given an inputted slice.
+- **Pandas ILOC method:** The LOC method returns rows from a dataframe given an inputted integer slice.

 _Questions?
 Please email me at_: [tpope@dal.ca](mailto:th781530@dal.ca)